 How do my products become certified?

-Integrated Compliance Solutions can prepare your system to guarantee compliance and successful Certification by an external body.
+Integrated Compliance Solutions can prepare your system to guarantee ISO compliance and successful Certification by an external body.
 GECA Certification is a three step process.

 - First you make your application.